nymag/big-query-importer/readme.md

-Big Query Importer
+Google BigQuery Importer
 ========

-bq-importer gets all published pages from <a href="https://github.com/nymag/sites">Clay</a>, maps their data to a schema that <a href="https://cloud.google.com/bigquery/">Google Big Query</a> accepts, and saves to file.
+bq-importer gets all published pages from <a href="https://github.com/nymag/sites">Clay</a>, maps their data to a schema that <a href="https://cloud.google.com/bigquery/">Google BigQuery</a> accepts, and saves to file.

-Any logic beyond mapping values from Clay to values in Big Query should be avoided.
+Any logic beyond mapping values from Clay to values in BigQuery should be avoided.

 Development
 ===========